 Finally, the couple must establish valid grounds for divorce.
 In most states, “no-fault” divorce laws allow couples to dissolve their marriage without blaming either party.
 Common no-fault grounds include irreconcilable differences or the irretrievable breakdown of the marriage.
 However, some states may require specific fault-based grounds, such as adultery, abandonment, or cruelty.
 It is important to familiarize yourself with the divorce laws in your jurisdiction to ensure you meet the necessary criteria.

-Gathering Necessary Documents
+Step 1: Gathering All Necessary Documents

 A successful uncontested divorce hinges on thorough preparation.
 Collecting all pertinent documents will streamline the process and minimize potential disputes.
 The sections below detail the various documents you’ll need to gather.